Talg123/RESTAPI/README.md

 # RESTAPI
 REST API framework, Simple and tiny.
-And no Dependencies AT ALL!.
 Return JSON for client.

 First Install the module